Defying Conventional Wisdom in Spectroscopy: Power Narrowing on IBM Quantum

 We now turn our attention to pushing the power narrowing effect as far as possible.
-To this end, we used 6 different pulse shapes $L^n(t)$ described by Eq.~\eqref{eq-lorentzian} with $n=2,\frac32,1,\frac34,\frac23,\frac35$, for which theory predicts the scaling behavior $\Delta_{\frac12} \propto \Omega^{-\nu}$, with $\nu = 1/(2n-1) = \frac13, \frac12, 1,2,3,5 $ for the 6 selected values of $n$, respectively.
+To this end, we used 6 different pulse shapes $L^n(t)$ described by Eq.~\eqref{eq-lorentzian} with $n=2,\frac32,1,\frac34,\frac23,\frac35$, for which theory predicts the scaling behavior $\Delta_{\frac12} \propto \Omega^{-\nu}$, with $\nu = 1/(2n-1) = \frac13, \frac12, 1,2,3,5$ for the 6 selected values of $n$, respectively.
 We truncated all pulse shapes at 0.5\% of their maximum value.
-The excitation landscape plots --- the excitation probability plotted versus the detuning and the Rabi frequency --- were acquired on ibmq\_manila quantum processor and are shown in Fig.~\ref{fig-narrowing-2d}.
-The $L^2(t)$, $L^{\frac32}(t)$ and $L(t)$ pulses both have the same pulse width $T=24.89$~ns.
+The excitation landscape plots are shown in Fig.~\ref{fig-narrowing-2d}.
+The $L^2(t)$, $L^{\frac32}(t)$ and $L^1(t)$ pulses have the same pulse width $T=24.89$~ns.
 The $L^{\frac34}(t)$ and $L^{\frac23}(t)$ pulses have a smaller pulse width, $10.67$~ns, in order to facilitate truncation.
-The $L^{\frac35}(t)$ pulse has the smallest pulse width, $5.33$~ns, in order to further facilitate truncation, which becomes challenging as the power $n$ of $L^n(t)$ approaches $\frac12$.
-In order to compare the six plots with each other (and not just the structures within a single plot), we plotted all frames in the same range of the dimensionless parameter $\Delta \tau$, given in the upper horizontal axis, which eliminates the differences stemming from different $\tau$ (and hence different Fourier bandwidths).
+The $L^{\frac35}(t)$ pulse has the smallest pulse width, $7.11$~ns, in order to further facilitate truncation, which becomes challenging as the power $n$ of $L^n(t)$ approaches $\frac12$.
+In order to compare the six plots with each other, we plotted all frames in the same range of the dimensionless parameter $\Delta \tau$, given in the upper horizontal axis.

 The six plots in Fig.~\ref{fig-narrowing-2d} show that the effect of the power $n$ of the Lorentzian shapes $L^n(t)$ is dramatic.
 The narrowing for $L^2(t)$ and $L^{\frac32}(t)$ (top row) is barely noticeable, although it exists (see Fig.~\ref{fig-narrowing-detun} below).
-The other 4 plots reveal very strong power narrowing: even for $L(t)$ the narrowing is significant, but for $L^{\frac34}(t)$, $L^{\frac23}(t)$ and $L^{\frac35}(t)$ the narrowing is dramatic even when comparing the widths of the first two maxima.
-In general, the measured excitation landscapes agree well with the expected power narrowing for each pulse, especially the weak effect for $L^{n>1}(t)$ and the strongly enhanced effect for $L^{n<1}(t)$.
+The other 4 plots reveal very strong power narrowing: even for $L^1(t)$ the narrowing is significant, but for $L^{\frac34}(t)$, $L^{\frac23}(t)$ and $L^{\frac35}(t)$ the narrowing is striking even when comparing the first two maxima widths.